QPR sack Steve McClaren

 The former England manager will leave Loftus Road with the task of interim manager falling to assistant, John Eustace.

-A statement on the QPR club website explained by McClaren had been relieved of his role.
+A statement from QPR explained why McClaren had been relieved of his role.

 “Making a decision such as this is never easy, particularly when you are talking about someone as professional and dedicated as Steve.